mapbox/mapbox-directions-swift/README.md

 ### Drawing the route on a map

-With the [Mapbox iOS SDK](https://www.mapbox.com/ios-sdk/) or [OS X SDK](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/osx), you can easily draw the route on a map:
+With the [Mapbox iOS SDK](https://www.mapbox.com/ios-sdk/) or [macOS SDK](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/macos), you can easily draw the route on a map:

 ```swift
 // main.swift